Walter Dorwin Teague

 Walter Dorwin Teague (December 18, 1883 – December 5, 1960) was an American industrial designer, architect, illustrator, graphic designer, writer, and entrepreneur.
-Often referred to as the "Dean of Industrial Design", Teague pioneered in the establishment of industrial design as a profession in the US, along with Norman Bel Geddes, Raymond Loewy, Henry Dreyfuss and Joseph Sinel.
+Often referred to as the "Dean of Industrial Design", Teague pioneered in the establishment of industrial design as a profession in the United States, along with Norman Bel Geddes, Raymond Loewy, Henry Dreyfuss and Joseph Sinel.

 Regarded as a classicist and a traditionalist despite a later shift to modern tastes, Teague is recognized as a critical figure in the spread of mid-century modernism in America.
 He is widely known for his exhibition designs during the 1939–40 New York World's Fair, such as the Ford Building, and his iconic product and package designs, from Eastman Kodak's Bantam Special to the steel-legged Steinway piano.

 A self-described late starter whose professional acclaim began as he approached age 50, Teague sought to create heirlooms out of mass-produced manufactured objects, and frequently cited beauty as "visible rightness".
 In 1926 Teague assembled an industrial design consultancy later known as Teague.